syncfusion-content/javascript-docs/js/ColorPicker/Getting-Started.md

 # Getting Started

 This section explains briefly about how to create a **ColorPicker** in your application with **JavaScript**.

-## Create your first ColorPicker in JavaScript

 The **Essential JavaScript ColorPicker** control provides you support for selecting the colors in different sources such as palettes, picker or custom palettes.
 You can also render the color value from control in three formats such as RGB, HSV and HEXCODE.

 In this example, you can learn how to customize **ColorPicker** control in a category Application.